Transit City: Funding and costs

-In April 2009, Finch West, Eglinton Crosstown, and the Scarborough RT upgrade and extension secured $7.2 billion in funding from the province, while the Sheppard East LRT has received $613 million in funding from the province, and $317 million in federal funding.
+In April 2009, the Finch West, Eglinton Crosstown, and the Scarborough RT upgrade and extension projects secured $7.2 billion in funding from the province, while the Sheppard East LRT received $613 million in funding from the province and $317 million in federal funding.
 In November 2007, the TTC provided an updated estimate of the costs of the proposal in its capital budget.
-The project cost to be paid by the Government of Ontario is $8.3 billion.
+The project cost to be paid by the Government of Ontario was $8.3 billion.

-On 15 June 2007, the Government of Ontario announced its MoveOntario 2020 plan, which calls for a major overhaul and expansion of the Greater Toronto Area's transit systems, including the Transit City proposal, that will cost an estimated $17.5 billion in provincial and federal funding over a 12-year period.
-The provincial government proposed to provide two-thirds of the funds ($11.5 billion), and asked the federal government to pay the remaining one-third ($6 billion).
-However, Prime Minister Stephen Harper's government was not committed to this spending plan.
-The province's $17.5 billion MoveOntario 2020 plan calls for a total number of 52 transit projects in the GTA to be funded, with 95% of the projects completed by the year 2020.
+On 15 June 2007, the Government of Ontario announced its MoveOntario 2020 plan, which called for a major overhaul and expansion of the Greater Toronto Area's transit systems, including the Transit City proposal, that was expected to cost an estimated $17.5 billion in provincial and federal funding over a 12-year period.
+The provincial government proposed providing two-thirds of the funds ($11.5 billion) and asked the federal government to pay the remaining one-third ($6 billion).
+However, Prime Minister Stephen Harper's government did not commit to this spending plan.
+The province's $17.5 billion MoveOntario 2020 plan called for a total number of 52 transit projects in the GTA to be funded, with 95% of the projects to be completed by the year 2020.

-Controversy

-On 18 June 2009, Toronto Mayor David Miller requested federal funding from the Harper government's $12-billion stimulus spending to purchase new streetcars as part of the Transit City plan.
+On 18 June 2009, Toronto mayor David Miller requested federal funding from the Harper government's $12-billion stimulus spending to purchase new streetcars as part of the Transit City plan.
 The city faced a deadline of 27 June 2009 to commit to the $1.2-billion deal signed with Bombardier for the 204 streetcars.
-Miller and Ontario Premier Dalton McGuinty flew to Thunder Bay to announce their funding for the new streetcars, hoping to convince the Harper government to come up with its one-third share of the cost.
+Miller and Ontario premier Dalton McGuinty flew to Thunder Bay to announce their funding for the new streetcars, hoping to convince the Harper government to come up with its one-third share of the cost.
 Federal Transport Minister John Baird rejected the request outright.
 Baird stated that streetcar funding clearly failed to meet the stimulus bill's requirement that the funds would have to be spent in 2 years, as it was meant to put money into the economy quickly to buoy demand and stave off deflation, while Transit City was a long-term project.
-The stimulus also required funds to be spent on infrastructure in the municipality where the application is granted in order to create local employment, whereas the jobs created by building streetcars would be in Thunder Bay and not Toronto.
+The stimulus also required funds to be spent on infrastructure in the municipality where the application was granted in order to create local employment, whereas the jobs created by building streetcars would be in Thunder Bay and not Toronto.
 Baird noted that Toronto was the only one of 2,700 applicants that did not meet the eligibility criteria.